 - An interagency agreement with the California Department of Forestry and Fire Protection is in place to plant trees through the Forestry Assistance and Urban and Community Forestry programs.

 Reconnecting the State

 Home to nearly seven million people, the Central Valley is one of the fastest growing regions in the state.

 - As the backbone of the State Rail Plan, high-speed rail will connect the region to the rest of California.

-- More than $4 billion in construction contracts have been awarded.
+- More than $6 billion in total construction expenditures to date.

 Construction Packages & Stations